-SunTrust Banks, Inc.’s (STI) second-quarter 2013 earnings came in at 68 cents per share, beating the Zacks Consensus Estimate by a penny.
-This was also significantly ahead of the year-ago earnings of 50 cents.
+SunTrust Banks, Inc.’s (STI) first-quarter 2013 earnings came in at 63 cents per share, marginally beating the Zacks Consensus Estimate of 61 cents.
+This also comes significantly ahead of the year-ago earnings of 46 cents.

-Better-than-expected quarterly results were primarily driven by lower operating expenses, partially offset by a reduction in the top line.
-Further, a stable asset quality and capital ratios as well as improved deposit balances were the tailwinds for the quarter.
+Results benefited from lower operating expenses, partially offset by a reduction in top line.
+Further, stable asset quality and capital ratios and improved deposit balances were the other positives for the quarter.

-Net income available to common shareholders in the second quarter was $365.0 million, up 35.2% from $270.0 million in the prior-year quarter.
+Net income available to common shareholders in the fourth quarter was $340.0 million, up 38.8% from $245.0 million in the prior-year quarter.

 Performance in Detail

-Total revenue declined 6.5% year over year to $2.1 billion.
-The decrease was primarily due to lower net interest income, mortgage-related revenues and trading income, partially offset by a decrease in the mortgage repurchase provision.
-Revenues also lagged the Zacks Consensus Estimate of $2.2 billion by 4.2%.
+Total revenue declined 4.7% year over year to $2.1 billion.
+The decrease was primarily driven by lower net interest income.
+Revenues also lagged the Zacks Consensus Estimate of $2.3 billion by 6.3%.

-Net interest income declined 4.9% from the prior-year quarter to $1.24 billion.
+Net interest income declined 6.7% from the prior-year quarter to $1.25 billion.
 The fall was due to lower yields on earning assets, a dip in commercial loan-related swap income and the foregone dividend income as a result of the accelerated termination of the agreements related to The Coca-Cola Company’s (KO) shares.
-These were partly offset by lower rates paid on deposits, a reduction in the long-term debt and a favorable deposit mix shift.
+These were partly offset by lower rates paid on deposits and a reduction in the long-term debt.

-Average loans totaled $121.4 billion, down 1.6% year over year.
-The decline was primarily due to decrease in home equity loans and government guaranteed student and mortgage loans, partially offset by targeted growth in commercial and industrial loans and consumer indirect loans.
+Average loans totaled $120.9 billion, down 1.4% year over year.
+The decline was primarily due to decrease in residential real estate and government guaranteed student loans, partially offset by targeted growth in commercial and industrial loans.

-Average consumer and commercial deposits inched up 0.6% from the year-ago quarter to $126.6 billion.
-The rise was primarily due to lower-cost deposit growth, partially offset by a decline in higher-cost time deposits.
+Average consumer and commercial deposits inched up 1.5% from the year-ago quarter to $127.7 billion.
+The rise was primarily due to increases in interest bearing transaction accounts, money market accounts and savings accounts, partially offset by decline in higher-cost time deposits.

 Performance of Other Regional Banks

-SunTrust’s key strength includes better average client deposits, solid credit quality and favorable deposit mix.
+SunTrust’s key strength includes better average client deposits, strong credit quality and favorable deposit mix.
 Moreover, SunTrust’s recent acquisitions, restructuring initiatives and cost-cutting programs are encouraging.

 However, we remain concerned about the company’s exposure to risky assets and limited margin improvement.
-Further, a persistent low interest-rate environment and industry challenges might affect its top-line growth in the near term.
+Further, a persistent low interest-rate environment and industry challenges might affect its top line improvement.